JaidedAI/EasyOCR/README.md

 Note 2: Instead of filepath `chinese.jpg`, you can also pass OpenCV image object (numpy array) or image file as bytes.
 URL to raw image is also acceptable.

+Note 3: The line `reader = easyocr.Reader(['ch_sim','en'])` is for loading model into memory.
+It takes some time but it need to be run only once.

 You can also set `detail` = 0 for simpler output.

 ``` python